sylvainjule/kirby-embed/README.md

   provider: youtube
 ```

 If you are using this field in a structure field, it comes with a built-in preview.
-You can optionnaly set `icons: true` (default is `false`) to display some providers logos in this preview.
+You can optionally set `icons: true` (default is `false`) to display some providers logos in this preview.

 ```yaml
 embed: